Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive Manufacturing of Alloys: Results

-To provide a first estimate of the relation between the temperature, the thermo-mechanical stress profiles, and the expected plastic slip activity after solidification, the nominal Schmid factors on each of the 12 FCC slip systems were calculated using the MTEX Matlab package \cite{bachmann2010texture}, and shown in Fig.\,\ref{fig:1_FEM}(c).
+To provide a first estimate of the relation between the temperature, the thermo-mechanical stress profiles, and the expected plastic slip activity after solidification, the nominal Schmid factors on each of the 12 FCC slip systems were calculated using the MTEX Matlab package \cite{bachmann2010texture}, and shown in Fig.\,\ref{fig:1_FEM}(b).
 For simplicity, in these calculations the $[100]$, $[010]$, and $[001]$ crystal directions are assigned parallel to the $x$ (scanning), $y$ (normal), and $z$ (build) axes, respectively.
 The calculated Schmid-factors can be bundled into three groups with four slip systems in each.
-It is observed that four slip systems start with relatively high Schmid-factors and then drop significantly, whereas 4 other slip systems also start with high Schmid-factors, but then only drop moderately.
-The remaining four slip systems start with low Schmid-factors and gradually increase to become more dominant at lower temperatures.
+It is observed that four slip systems (colored in light blue in Fig.\,\ref{fig:1_FEM}(b)) start with relatively high Schmid-factors and then drop significantly, whereas 4 other slip systems (colored in dark blue in Fig.\,\ref{fig:1_FEM}(b)) also start with high Schmid-factors, but then only drop moderately.
+The remaining four slip systems (colored in red in Fig.\,\ref{fig:1_FEM}(b)) start with low Schmid-factors and gradually increase to become more dominant at lower temperatures.
 Notably, the Schmid-factor of two bundles intersect at around 1100K, indicating a change in nominal slip system activity.